BDC Hamburger Icon

 Open row

-When you start a business, you’ll have a checklist loaded with items to cross off.
-Before opening up shop, you’ll need to choose a business name, potentially file for a “doing business as” (DBA) name, register a trademark, apply for the correct business licenses, and find a registered agent (RA).
+When you start a business, you’ll have a detailed checklist with items to cross off.
+For example, before opening up shop, you must choose a business name, potentially file for a “doing business as” (DBA) name, register a trademark, apply for the correct business licenses and find a registered agent.

-If you’re unfamiliar with the term “registered agent,” it’s time to get up to speed with an RA’s role in your business and learn why you need one.
+If you’re unfamiliar with the term “registered agent,” it’s time to get up to speed with a registered agent’s role in your business and learn why you need one.

 What is a registered agent?

-A registered agent acts as a state’s means of communicating with a corporation or limited liability company (LLC).
-Your registered agent accepts legal and official documents on behalf of your business, including franchise tax forms, annual reports, renewal reminders, and legal notices ranging from court summons to lawsuit paperwork.
+A registered agent is an individual or business that acts as a state’s means of communicating with a corporation or limited liability company (LLC).
+Your registered agent accepts legal and official documents for your business, including franchise tax forms, annual reports, renewal reminders and legal notices ranging from court summons to lawsuit paperwork.

 Who needs a registered agent?